jkelvie/violet-samples/tests/unit/readme.md

 3. Start the Violet server with `node scripts/<SCRIPT_NAME>.js` (within one terminal window)
 For example, to run the finance calculator, run `node scripts/financeCalculator.js`

-4. Run `bst test` (within a separate terminal window) - the output should look like this:
+4. Run `bst test` (within a separate terminal window)
+The output should look like this:
 ```console
 λ bst test